Berkeley Changemaker Faculty

 Carol Christ

-11th Chancellor of the University of California, Berkeley
+11th Chancellor (Emerita) of the University of California, Berkeley

 Carol Christ began her term as the 11th chancellor of the University of California, Berkeley on July 1, 2017.
 A celebrated scholar of Victorian literature, Christ is also well known as an advocate for quality, accessible public higher education, a proponent of the value of a broad education in the liberal arts and sciences, and a champion of women’s issues and diversity on college campuses.